Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Conclusions and remarks

 As model examples, two-dimensional discrete Boltzmann models with $13$, $15$ and $30$ discrete velocities at Navier-Stokes and beyond Burnett levels have been proposed and evaluated.
 It is found that the incorporation of additional higher-order kinetic moments helps to enhance the liquid-vapor density ratio that the model can hold, to curb spurious currents around the interface, and to ensure better mass, momentum, and energy conservation in phase-separating systems.
 The multi-scale predictive capability of the discrete Boltzmann model to describe thermo-hydrodynamic non-equilibrium features increases with the number of independent kinetic moments included by the model.
 As fast varying variables, the thermodynamic and thermo-hydrodynamic non-equilibrium measures provide more detailed information on the non-equilibrium multiphase flow system than methods based on macroscopic conserved quantities alone, thereby shedding new light on these complex states of flowing matter far from equilibrium.
+Future work includes a more complete comparison among DBM results, high-order moment method~\citep{2017-Struchtrup-multiphase-POF,2022-Struchtrup-multiphase-JFM} and particle-based method \citep {Frezzotti-POF-2005,Frezzotti-POF-2011,Frezzotti-AIP-2012,Frezzotti-PRF-2018,Frezzotti-POF-2019}; the incorporation of the external force in a more fundamental way, construction of appropriate kinetic boundary conditions \citep{Frezzotti-POF-2011,2017-Struchtrup-multiphase-POF,Zhang-AIPAdv-2022}, and consideration of the case with faster phase separation, say the phase transition time scale is comparable to the molecular thermal relaxation.